Colorectal cancer: detected early, cured 9 times out of 10

 • Visible blood in the stool;

-• Unusual and persistent digestive disorders (diarrhea or constipation);
+• Unusual and persistent digestive problems (diarrhea or constipation);

 • Anemia.

-Consult your GP as soon as possible, who will refer you to a gastroenterologist.
+See your primary care physician as soon as possible; they will refer you to a gastroenterologist.

 What should I do if I have a family or personal history?